ivandroid/ionic-settings/README.md

 ---|---|---
-`get(key)`|Getting a value by key|value of a given key `getData()`|Retrieval of all settings keys and values|object containing all key value pairs `init(modelObject, onValidPin, onInvalidPin)`|Initializing of settings passing a settings model object and *onValidPin / onInvalidPin* actions|initialized settings model object as promise
+`get(key)`|Getting a value by key|value of a given key `getData()`|Retrieval of all settings keys and values|object containing all key value pairs `init(modelObject, onValidPin, onInvalidPin)`|Initializing of settings passing a settings model object and **optional** *onValidPin / onInvalidPin* actions|initialized settings model object as promise
 `store(key, value)`|Setting a value by key|changed setting value as promise

 ## Suggestions